Recife steps up shark warnings for unwary World Cup fans

 The Boa Viagem beach suffers a high number of shark attacks and an above-average number of fatalities, and local authorities are keen to avoid any incidents with unsuspecting soccer fans during the World Cup.

-"Across these 20 kilometers of coastline we’ve had 59 incidents over 21 years, which is considered above the world average for attacks."
+"Across these 20 kilometres of coastline we’ve had 59 incidents over 21 years, which is considered above the world average for attacks."

 The waters off the coast of the capital of the Pernambuco region are mainly populated by bull and tiger sharks, which Silva says are attracted by the jetsam emptied into the sea by two local rivers.

-In July of 2013 an 18-year-old Brazilian tourist from Sao Paulo, Bruna Gobbi, died after she was bitten on the leg by a shark at the Boa Viagem beach.
+In July of 2013 an 18-year-old Brazilian tourist from Sao Paolo, Bruna Gobbi, died after she was bitten on the leg by a shark at the Boa Viagem beach.

 "Tourists often are not aware of the problem with sharks here, nor do they know the prevention measures.
 So we’ve needed to reinforce our efforts," Silva said.